How to Get Started with Amazon Sponsored Product PPC Ads – 2025 Guide

 To get started, dig into customer reviews of both your own and competitors’ products to look at the common phrases and natural language terms used by customers.
 You can also incorporate those terms into keyword strategies for more authentic, real-time product targeting.

-The cost per click (CPC) for each Amazon PPC ad is determined through a dynamic auction process where you, as the advertiser bids on specific keywords relevant to your products.
+The cost per click (CPC) for each Amazon PPC ad is determined through a dynamic auction process where you, as the advertiser, bid on specific keywords relevant to your products.

 Here’s how it works: